-- (1) Purchases of shares of common stock of Newtek MD or Newtek NY on the secondary market are not subject to sales charges, but may be subject to brokerage commissions or other charges.
-The table does not include any sales load (underwriting discount or commission) that stockholders may have paid in connection with their purchase of shares of Newtek MD or Newtek NY common stock. - (2) The expenses of the dividend reinvestment plan are included in "other expenses." - (3) "Consolidated net assets attributable to common stock" equals stockholders' equity at 12/31/13.
-For Pro Forma Combined, the stockholders' equity for Pro Forma Newtek MD Combined as of 12/31/13 was used from the pro forma information beginning on page [ ]. - (4) Newtek MD will not have an investment adviser and will be internally managed by its management team under the supervision of its Board.
+- (1) Newtek MD is currently a shell corporation. - (2) Purchases of shares of common stock of Newtek MD or Newtek NY on the secondary market are not subject to sales charges, but may be subject to brokerage commissions or other charges.
+The table does not include any sales load (underwriting discount or commission) that stockholders may have paid in connection with their purchase of shares of Newtek MD or Newtek NY common stock. - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) "Consolidated net assets attributable to common stock" equals stockholders' equity at 12/31/13.
+For Pro Forma Combined, the stockholders' equity for Pro Forma Newtek MD Combined as of 12/31/13 was used from the pro forma information beginning on page []. - (5) Newtek MD will not have an investment adviser and will be internally managed by its management team under the supervision of its Board.
 Therefore, Newtek MD will pay operating costs associated with employing a management team and investment professionals instead of paying investment advisory fees.
-As a result, the estimate of the annual expenses Newtek MD incurs in connection with the employment of such employees is included in the line item "Other expenses." - (5) "Interest Payments on Borrowed Funds" represents estimated interest and fee payments on borrowed funds for our actual interest, fees and other debtrelated expenses incurred for the year ended December 31, 2013, including our Credit Facility, bank notes payable and securitization notes payable. - (6) "Other expenses" (\$[-] million) are based upon estimates of the twelve months following the Proposed Offering, and include our overhead and administrative expenses that are not included in "Operating expenses." - (7) With respect to "Acquired fund fees and expenses," Newtek MD stockholders will indirectly bear the expenses of underlying investment companies managed by third parties in which it invests after the BDC Election, if any. - (8) "Total annual expenses" as a percentage of consolidated net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
+As a result, the estimate of the annual expenses Newtek MD incurs in connection with the employment of such employees is included in the line item "Other expenses." - (6) "Interest Payments on Borrowed Funds" represents estimated interest and fee payments on borrowed funds for our actual interest, fees and other debtrelated expenses incurred for the year ended December 31, 2013, including our Credit Facility, bank notes payable and securitization notes payable. - (7) "Other expenses" (\$[-] million) are based upon estimates of the twelve months following the Proposed Offering, and include our overhead and administrative expenses that are not included in "Operating expenses." - (8) The decrease in expenses results from the deconsolidation of a number of Newtek NY's wholly-owned subsidiaries, which will instead be treated as non-consolidated portfolio companies.
+Such portfolio companies are stand alone operating entities that will bear the costs associated with their operations and employees. - (9) "Total annual expenses" as a percentage of consolidated net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 Newtek NY borrows and Newtek MD plans to borrow money to leverage and increase their total assets.
-The SEC requires that the "Total annual expenses" percentage be calculated as a percentage of net assets (defined as total assets less indebtedness and before taking into account any incentive fees payable during the period), rather than the total assets, including assets that have been funded with borrowed monies
+The SEC requires that the "Total annual expenses" percentage be calculated as a percentage of net assets (defined as total assets less indebtedness and before taking into account any incentive fees payable during the period), rather than the total assets, including assets that have been funded with borrowed monies.